research-team/memristive-brain/doc/developers-guide.md

 ## Use small increments

 Don't try to complete the component before testing.
-Each function should be tested
+Each function must be tested.
+Adding small increment test it before staring new function.
+Same approach should be applied to works with schematic: test each soldered op-amp before soldering other components.

 ## Meaningful names for variables functions and files